LouisBrunner/valgrind-macos/exp-ptrcheck/README.ABOUT.PTRCHECK.txt

   shadows for word-sized temps defined in the block's preamble.
 (Why does this work at all, as it stands?)

-* CRITICAL: sg_main.c: make preen_Invar work properly again.
-Why
-  isn't it being called?

-* sg_main.c: fix compute_II_hash to make it a bit more sensible for ppc32/64 targets
+* sg_main.c: fix compute_II_hash to make it a bit more sensible for ppc32/64 targets (except that sg_ doesn't work on ppc32/64 targets, so this is a bit academic at the mo)